Understanding Jig & Fixture Design, Construction, and Equipment

 • The workpiece must be oriented to expose all features to be inspected.

-• Machined surfaces are often not used for locating, to allow them to remain exposed.
+• Machined surfaces are often not used for locating, so they can remain exposed.

 • Bridge-type CMMs require different tooling than horizontal-arm machines.